MENUmenu-icon

 If you’ve experienced three or more of the five symptoms above, it’s definitely time to have an eye exam.
 You don’t have to live with reduced sight.
 It’s easy to regain clear, sharp vision, and if you’re diagnosed with cataracts, Medicare and most insurance companies will cover your cataract surgery.

 Why live a life of anything less than full color and total clarity?
-Make an appointment with the professionals at Nielsen Eye Center and find out what you’ve been missing.
+Make an appointment in Boston with the professionals at Nielsen Eye Center and find out what you’ve been missing.

 Share This Post: